chingu-voyage7/Bears-Team-21/README.md

 ## About Saboteur

+⚠️ This Project is still a work in progress, rules of the game might be changed and be updated accordingly.

 ### Goal

 Get as many gold nuggets as possible during the three rounds of the game.
 In order to do so,